MalakMohameed/MalakMohamed.github.io/_posts/2025-04-02-gsoc-proposal.md

 - This planning phase will also involve determining performance optimizations and identifying test cases that will validate the functionality across different setups and hardware configurations.

+#### Testing and finalizing the feature

+- I will ensure that the multi-camera synchronization and video capture feature is fully functional and ready for production.
+This involves testing the synchronization across different camera inputs, verifying timestamp accuracy, and ensuring minimal latency during recording.

+- I will write comprehensive documentation for the feature, explaining how it works, any configuration requirements, and potential limitations.
+This documentation will be included in the pull request to help other developers understand the feature and its integration within the project.

+- I will thoroughly review the code to ensure that it's clean, efficient, and meets all the necessary standards.
+If any improvements are needed, I will make the necessary changes and optimizations.

+- Finally, I will submit the completed feature by pushing the final version of the code to the repository and preparing it for review and integration into the main codebase.

 ## Why Me?